 Do monitor your Bluetooth connectivity.
 Bluetooth in the home is an amazing feature on many smart devices.
 However, leaving Bluetooth on while in public places can pose a huge risk to your cybersecurity.
 Bluetooth connectivity allows various devices to communicate with each other, and a hacker can look for open Bluetooth signals to gain access to your devices.
 Keep this function on your phone and other devices locked down when you leave your home, office, or similar secured area.

 Do think about using a virtual private network (VPN) solution to ensure your privacy and anonymity are protected when you use public Wi-Fi.
-VPN services, like the new Norton WiFi Privacy, can encrypt all the data that you send and receive while using a public Wi-Fi hotspot, securing your information from other users of the same connection.
+VPN services, like the new Norton Secure VPN, can encrypt all the data that you send and receive while using a public Wi-Fi hotspot, securing your information from other users of the same connection.